Cantor's diagonal argument: In the absence of excluded middle

-Open questions

-Motivated by the insight that the set of real numbers is "bigger" than the set of natural numbers, one is led to ask if there is a set whose cardinality is "between" that of the integers and that of the reals.
-This question leads to the famous continuum hypothesis.
-Similarly, the question of whether there exists a set whose cardinality is between |S| and |P(S)| for some infinite S leads to the generalized continuum hypothesis.
+This is a notion of size that is redundant in the classical context, but otherwise need not imply countability.
+The existence of injections from the uncountable $2^{\mathbb N}$ or ${\mathbb N}^{\mathbb N}$ into ${\mathbb N}$ is here possible as well.
+So the cardinal relation fails to be antisymmetric.
+Consequently, also in the presence of function space sets that are even classically uncountable, intuitionists do not accept this relation to constitute a hierarchy of transfinite sizes.

+When the axiom of powerset is not adopted, in a constructive framework even the subcountability of all sets is then consistent.
+That all said, in common set theories, the non-existence of a set of all sets also already follows from Predicative Separation.

+In a set theory, theories of mathematics are modeled.
+Weaker logical axioms mean fewer constraints and so allow for a richer class of models.
+A set may be identified as a model of the field of real numbers when it fulfills some axioms of real numbers or a constructive rephrasing thereof.
+Various models have been studied, such as the Cauchy reals or the Dedekind reals, among others.
+The former relate to quotients of sequences while the later are well-behaved cuts taken from a powerset, if they exist.
+In the presence of excluded middle, those are all isomorphic and uncountable.
+Otherwise, variants of the Dedekind reals can be countable or inject into the naturals, but not jointly.
+When assuming countable choice, constructive Cauchy reals even without an explicit modulus of convergence are then Cauchy-complete and Dedekind reals simplify so as to become isomorphic to them.
+Indeed, here choice also aids diagonal constructions and when assuming it, Cauchy-complete models of the reals are uncountable.

 Diagonalization in broader context

-Russell's paradox has shown that naive set theory, based on an unrestricted comprehension scheme, is contradictory.
+Russell's paradox has shown that set theory that includes an unrestricted comprehension scheme is contradictory.
 Note that there is a similarity between the construction of T and the set in Russell's paradox.
 Therefore, depending on how we modify the axiom scheme of comprehension in order to avoid Russell's paradox, arguments such as the non-existence of a set of all sets may or may not remain valid.

 Analogues of the diagonal argument are widely used in mathematics to prove the existence or nonexistence of certain objects.
 For example, the conventional proof of the unsolvability of the halting problem is essentially a diagonal argument.
 Also, diagonalization was originally used to show the existence of arbitrarily hard complexity classes and played a key role in early attempts to prove P does not equal NP.